-Mr. Lam is a Chartered Accountant and also holds a degree in Accounting and Finance from the London School of Economics and Political Science.
+Mr. Lam is a Chartered Accountant and also holds a Bachelor of Science degree in Accounting and Finance from the London School of Economics and Political Science.

-Directorships held in companies listed on the Stock Exchange of Mauritius Ltd as at 31 December 2019: Ascensia Group
+Directorships held in companies listed on the Stock Exchange of Mauritius Ltd as at 31 December 2020: Ascensia Group

-4.11 Directors Profile (continued)
+4.11 Directors' Profile (continued)